 You can use both clipless and flat pedals for cross-country, however, most XC riders choose clipless pedals with clipless shoes.
 However, beginners often choose flat pedals.
 XC shoes are normally the most lightweight designs, as they do not have to be as durable compared to other shoes.

 Flat shoes are recommended for beginner trail/enduro riders.
 If you are more experienced it comes down to personal preference, some like the freedom of flat pedals, while others like to feel more securely connected to the bike with clipless pedals.
 Either way look for a shoe that is built well, while not too heavy.

 Many novices or intermediate DH riders opt for flat pedals as it allows them to hang a foot out inturns, or dab should things start to get wild.
-Whereas advanced DH riders and racers are often split, some like clipless pedals as stops their feet from rattling off the pedals, and helps them to pedal out of turns saving valuable time, and others like flat pedals because they feel it gives them to confidence push harder and ride corners faster.
+Whereas advanced DH riders and racers are often split, some like clipless pedals as they stop their feet from rattling off the pedals, and help them to pedal out of turns saving valuable time, and others like flat pedals because they feel it gives them to confidence push harder and ride corners faster.

 DH shoes are the heaviest of all shoes.
 They have to be able to take the most punishment of all so are bulkier and heavier.
 These shoes can also have a higher cuff for added protection.
-This design isn’t used on cross country shoes and is less prevalent on enduro and trail shoes because it can feel restrictive when pedaling.
-Downhill has the least amount of pedaling so it is less of an issue.
+This design isn’t used on cross-country shoes and is less prevalent on enduro and trail shoes because it can feel restrictive when pedalling.
+Downhill has the least amount of pedalling so it is less of an issue.

 What are the Pros and Cons of Flat Pedal Shoes?

 Because you are not clipped into the pedal you are able to move your foot with greater ease.
 If you feel as though you are about to come off the bike you can put your foot down without having to unclip.
 In split-second situations, this can make all the difference between staying upright and ending up in the mud!